Mariam Chabi Talata: Politics

 In the 2019 election Talata won a seat in the National Assembly.
 She was a municipal councillor in Parakou.

 Patrice Talon selected Talata as his vice-presidential running mate for the 2021 presidential election.
 Talon pulled her name out of a hat after being unable to choose from the shortlist of candidates.
-Talon was from the north of Benin while Talata was from the south.
-Their ticket won and she was the first person elected as Vice President of Benin.
+Talon was from the south of Benin while Talata was from the north.
+Their ticket won and she was elected as the first Vice President of Benin.

 Personal life

 Talata married Zimé Yerima, with whom she had four children.